 Come and See Bible Verses

-•Jesus notices 2 disciples (most likely Andrew and John) following Him along a road.
+• Two disciples of John (most likely Andrew and John) heard this and began following Him along a road.
 Jesus asks them what they want.
 They ask Him where He is staying, and Jesus replies, “Come and you will see.”
 John 1:39.

 •The woman at the well drops everything to run back to town after encountering Jesus, saying, “Come, see a man who told me everything I ever did!”
 John 4:29.